 As with all aspects of parenting, watch your child and not the calendar.
-Besides the developmental milestones above, watch for these ready-to-eat cues for introducing solid food for baby:
+Look for these ready-to-eat cues for introducing solid food for baby:

 - Baby can show and tell.
 Around six months of age babies have the ability to say “yes” to wanting food by reaching or leaning toward the food and “no” by pushing or turning away.
 Expect mixed messages as your baby learns to communicate.
 When in doubt, offer, but don’t force.

-Does baby seem hungry for additional food?
-If your baby is content with breastmilk or formula, no need to complicate his life with solid food for baby.
+If your baby is content with breastmilk, no need to complicate his life with solid food for baby.
 If, on the other hand, your baby seems unsatisfied after a feeding, is shortening the intervals between feedings, and several days of more frequent feedings don’t change this, it may be time to begin.

 When your child is older and eating solid food, make sure they are getting enough of the essential vitamins and nutrients.

 Which Solid Food for Baby is Best to Begin With?